stevenselcuk/nearPlane/README.md

 *   **Change Page**: Short press the large button on the front (BtnA) to cycle through the different information pages.
 *   **Reset Settings**: To clear all saved settings and re-enter "SETUP MODE", press and hold the right-side button (BtnB) for 5 seconds.
 A confirmation screen will appear during the hold.

+## Changelog

+**v1.1 - Sep 10,2025**

+*   **Flight Route Fetching**:
+    *   Implemented the correct and most reliable method by sending a `POST` request to the `https://api.adsb.lol/api/0/routeset` endpoint with the current aircraft's callsign.
+    *   This provides significantly more accurate departure and arrival airport data directly from the adsb.lol ecosystem, eliminating the need for external API keys and solving previous issues with empty or incorrect route information.

+**v1.0 - Sep 9,2025**

+*   **Initial Release**:
+    *   Bare/minimum working copy

 ## Contributing